section-engineering-education/engineering-education/content/articles/build-restful-services-in-go-with-an-idiomatic-approach/index.md

 ### Conclusion

-To conclude, we created handlers to handle `HTTP` requests and understood how Go's standard packages like `encoding/json`, `log`, and `net/http` can be used.
+To conclude, we created handlers to handle `HTTP` requests while ensuring the methods that operate on *Coffee* data list remain abstracted and understood how Go's standard packages like `encoding/json`, `log`, and `net/http` can be used.

 ### Additional Resources
 * If you still don't get the whole idea of the `Handler` interface, check out this source [here](https://perennialsky.medium.com/understand-handle-handler-and-handlefunc-in-go-e2c3c9ecef03).
-* To understand more about `logger`, checkout this [article](https://www.loggly.com/use-cases/logging-in-golang-how-to-start/).
+* To understand more about `logger`, check out this [article](https://www.loggly.com/use-cases/logging-in-golang-how-to-start/).
 * The go-to guide to understand and write better Go code is to follow [Go-docs](https://pkg.go.dev/).
 * As for the next step, you can use *PostgreSQL* to store/retrieve data and use the popular [*Gorilla Mux*](https://www.gorillatoolkit.org/) toolkit to handle API calls.